theanimatorspal/kmake/README.md

 PROJECT_LANGUAGE = "C++"
 PROJECT_LANGUAGE_STANDARD = "20"
 PROJECT_COMPILER = "clang" # "gcc" or "emcc"
-PROJECT_STANDARD_LIBRARY = "default" # can change to "none" for no std library PROJECT_PLATFORM = "x64-windows" # basically a vcpkg triplet.
-Can be any one from vcpkg's supported triplets like x64-windows, x64-windows-static, x64-linux (untested), x64-linux-dynamic (untested), x64-osx(untested), arm64-android (will be supported later), wasm32-emscripten (untested), etc.
+PROJECT_STANDARD_LIBRARY = "default" # can change to "none" for no std library (will add this feature later) PROJECT_PLATFORM = "x64-windows" # Can be any one from x64-windows, x64-windows-static, x64-linux (untested), x64-linux-dynamic (untested), x64-osx(untested), arm64-android (will be supported later), wasm32-emscripten [VCPKG triplets]
 PROJECT_STRUCTURE = {
     "kmakelib" : {
-        "type" : "static-library",
-        "deps" : {
+        "type" : "static-library", # can be "binary", "dynamic-library", OR "static-library" "deps" : {
             "lua" : {
                 "version" : "5.4.7"